Manchas2k4/tc2025/documents/temp/Calculando_Pi_con_Java/Parallelism_and_Performance.md

 Where:

-Sp

-      The speedup obtained from using p processors.
+Sp: The speedup obtained from using p processors.

-T1

-      The time it takes the program to be executed sequentially.
+T1: The time it takes the program to be executed sequentially.

-Tp

-      The time it takes the program to be executed in parallel using p processors.
+Tp: The time it takes the program to be executed in parallel using p processors.

 ## LINEAR SPEEDUP
 **Linear speedup** or **ideal speedup** is obtained when Sp = _p_.
 When running an algorithm with linear speedup, doubling the number of processors doubles the speed.
 As this is ideal, it is considered very good scalability.